Neil Nunes: Career

 While studying for a degree in biology at Northern Caribbean University, Nunes became involved with the university radio station as a presenter.
 He went on to work as a newsreader and reporter for radio networks in the Dutch Caribbean, while at the same time serving as a correspondent for the BBC Caribbean Service.
 He studied as a postgraduate at the London School of Journalism.

 He began working as a freelance announcer on BBC Radio 4 in 2006.
 Initially, he suffered criticism from some listeners for his Caribbean accent, but was robustly defended by others on the programme Feedback.
 He is now a well-established announcer, and since November 2017 also reads the news.

 Nunes joined the BBC World Service as a producer and presenter of current affairs programmes.
 He also reads world news bulletins on the World Service in addition to his Radio 4 continuity work.
 He also features as "Narrator" on Twirlywoos.
-His style of delivery is parodied by Jon Culshaw on Dead Ringers.
+His style of delivery and consistently misplaced emphases are parodied by Jon Culshaw on Dead Ringers.